 Temazepam withdrawal symptoms are uncannily similar to those experienced during an alcohol detox programme.

 What happens after detox?

 The above symptoms typically reduce around 7-10 days after Temazepam was last consumed.
-Once patients’ condition stabilises during detox, rehabilitation goals shift to treating the psychological triggers of addiction.
+Once clients’ condition stabilises during detox, rehabilitation goals shift to treating the psychological triggers of addiction.
 Common therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.
-A qualified therapist or counsellor helps patients understand deep-seated emotional triggers of addiction.
+A qualified therapist or counsellor helps clients understand deep-seated emotional triggers of addiction.
 Patients are armed with powerful coping mechanisms to fight off the urge to relapse following the completion of rehabilitation.

 Aftercare and relapse prevention

 Once therapy sessions conclude a tailored relapse prevention and aftercare plan is drawn up.
-We encourage patients to attend Narcotics Anonymous groups in their local area.
+We encourage clients to attend Narcotics Anonymous groups in their local area.
 Aftercare sessions are provided free of charge.
 Aftercare sessions take place every Saturday afternoon at our rehabilitation centre in North London.